 Everyone created their list of heroes and inspirational characters we admire and aspire to continue their legacy.
-Often ordinary people are the those whose work, passion, motivation and strength of character become an excellent example for all, especially children.
-These are real “superheroes” that I want my children to look up to, people who used their talents, resources and passion for achieving their goals, dream in spite of difficulties and obstacles.
-I admire the fact that these talented authors wrote books sharing stories of Maria Montessori, Albert Einstein, Thomas Edison, Wilma Rudolph, Galileo Galilei and others to inspire children to pursue their dreams and talents.
+Often, ordinary people, are those whose work, passion, motivation, and strength of character become an excellent example for all, especially children.
+These are real “superheroes” that I want my children to look up to, people who used their talents, resources, and passion for achieving their goals, dreams in spite of difficulties and obstacles.
+I admire the fact that these talented authors wrote books sharing stories of Maria Montessori, Albert Einstein, Thomas Edison, Wilma Rudolph, Galileo Galilei, and others to inspire children to pursue their dreams and talents.

 Maria Montessori and Her Quiet Revolution: A Picture Book about Maria Montessori and Her School Method